 **I had some Samuel Adams Rebel Rouser IPA on hand, it tasted great in this dip.

 I like to pour this dip from the high-walled skillet into a cast iron skillet for sharing.
-I also top it with additional black beans, tomatoes (or pico de gallo/salsa fresca), grated cheese, and cilantro to garnish it nicely.

 This dip is FABULOUS on top of a hot dog!
 Whew boy.